 New South Wales

 To be eligible for the grant, first-home buyers who buy or build a new home in NSW could receive $10,000 towards the purchase price, provided that:

 - the home hasn’t been lived in previously;

 - the price of the new property doesn’t exceed $600,000 or if purchasing land, the combined land and contract price doesn’t exceed $750,000; and

 - you occupy the property for at least six months, with your move-in date within 12 months of purchase.

-Substantially renovated homes are also eligible for the grant2.
+Renovated homes may also be eligible for the grant3.

-You could also be eligible for the First Home Buyers Assistance Scheme which provides a partial or full exemption from transfer duty on properties under a certain value3.
+You could also be eligible for the First Home Buyers Assistance Scheme, which provides a partial or full exemption from transfer duty on properties under a certain value4.

-Read full eligibility criteria and apply for the NSW First Home Owner's Grant (New Homes) scheme.
+Read the full eligibility criteria and apply for the NSW First Home Owner Grant (New Homes) scheme.

 - you are buying or building a new home (or a significantly renovated one) worth less than $750,000; and